pssnyder/slowmate-chess-engine/README.md

 ## Current Status

-🎯 **Phase 1 Complete - Basic Engine Functional!** 🎯
+🚀 **Phase 2 Complete - UCI Compatible Engine!** 🚀

-The engine successfully plays complete chess games using random move selection.
+The engine is now fully UCI-compatible and ready for integration with chess GUIs like Nibbler, Arena, and testing against other engines like Stockfish!

 ### Completed Features
 - ✅ Project structure and documentation setup